TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 		* The **console** is a place where you can interact with a program.
 It can also be called a shell or a terminal.
 		* The **interpreter** runs Python code.
 	* To run the Python interpreter, type `python3` into the terminal.
+		* Go over the short cut/commands (ctrl-k, ctrl-c, ctrl-d) for the terminal that are listed on the [Cloud 9 Cheat Sheet]
 		* Make sure all the students are able to do this and then give out the lab worksheet.
 3. **Lab Part 1**
 	* Give students time to work on section 1, then pause to ask questions.